 Work to promote environmental education and awareness is under way both in the school system and in other contexts.

+As part of Sweden’s work on Agenda 2030 and the global goals for sustainable development the National Agency for Education is working specifically on Goal 4, Quality education for all.
+The National Agency for Education and other stakeholders are collaborating with Uppsala University to draft a national action plan for further work on developing learning for environment and sustainable development in Sweden through the UNESCO-led GAP project (Global Action Programme on Education for Sustainable Development).
+This plan will be an important part of work on meeting target 4.7 on ensuring by 2030 that all learners acquire the knowledge and skills needed to promote sustainable development.

+Under the pre-school curriculum everyone working in pre-schools has to promote respect for our common environment and pre-schools have to place great weight on environmental and nature conservation issues.
+An ecological approach and a positive belief in the future should characterise the activities of preschools.
+Preschools should contribute to ensuring that children acquire a caring attitude to nature and the environment, and understand that they are a part of cycles in nature.
+Preschools should help children understand how everyday life and work can be organised so as to contribute to a better environment, both now and in the future.

-The pre-school curriculum (Lpfö 98) states that the task of pre-schools includes placing greater weight on environmental and nature conservation issues.
-The changes to the curriculum approved in 2010 mean that pre-schools must strive to ensure that every child develops an interest in and understanding of the various cycles of nature and how humans, nature and society affect each other.
-Pre-schools must also strive to ensure that children develop their understanding of science and correlations in nature, and their knowledge of plants, animals and simple chemical processes and physical phenomena.
-The curriculum for compulsory schools, pre-school classes and out-of-school centres 2011(Lgr2011) states that their education has to shed light on how the functions of society and the way we live and work can be adapted to bring about sustainable development.
-Schools must ensure that, on completing compulsory school, every pupil has knowledge of the prerequisites for a sound environment and sustainable development.
-The curriculum for voluntary forms of schools, which applies to upper secondary school, upper secondary special school, local authority adult education, national schools for adults and adult education for people with intellectual disabilities states, inter alia, that the environmental perspective in their instruction has to give pupils insights so that they themselves can help to prevent harmful effects on the environment and can also acquire a personal approach to general and global environmental issues.
-Teaching must illuminate how society and our way of life and work can be adapted to create sustainable development.
-Action is also being taken to improve teachers’ knowledge of environmental issues within the framework of higher education.
+According to the Curriculum for compulsory schools, pre-school classes and out-of-school centres, schools have the task of giving pupils opportunities through an environmental perspective both of taking responsibility for the environment they themselves can influence directly and also of forming a personal approach with respect to overarching and global environmental issues.
+Teaching has to shed light on how the functions of society and the way we live and work can be adapted to bring about sustainable development.
+One of the overall goals for schools is for each pupil to show respect and care for both their local environment, and the environment from a broader perspective.
+Schools are responsible for ensuring that, on completing compulsory school, every pupil both has knowledge of what is required for a sound environment and sustainable development and has obtained knowledge about and an understanding of the importance of their own lifestyle for health, the environment and society.

+According to the Curriculum for upper secondary school, upper secondary special school and adult education, the environmental perspective in their instruction has to give pupils insights that enable them to help to prevent harmful effects on the environment and to acquire a personal approach to general and global environmental issues.
+Instruction has to shed light on how the functions of society and the way we live and work can be adapted to bring about sustainable development.
+Action is also being taken to improve teachers’ knowledge of environmental issues [and] as part of [courses and] study programmes in higher education.

-The universities and colleges must, in accordance with the Higher Education Act (1992:1434), in their activities promote sustainable development so that present and future generations are ensured a healthy environment, economic and social welfare and justice.
-Most colleges and universities integrate sustainable development in a number of its courses and also provide courses directly focused on environmental issues.
-For example, the National Agency for Higher Education has worked particularly on the integration of environmental aspects into higher education programmes.
-A number of universities and other higher education institutions also have courses focusing directly on environmental issues.
+Under the Higher Education Act (1992:1434) higher education institutions shall, in the course of their activities, promote sustainable development that ensures a sound and healthy environment, economic and social welfare and justice for present and future generations.

+Most universities and other higher education institutions integrate sustainable development in a number of their courses and also provide courses focusing directly on environmental issues.